kalibera/rchk/README.md

 }
 ```

-the allocation in `ScalarInteger` is correct and obvious to any developer,
+`ScalarInteger` indeed allocates and it would be obvious to any developer,
-the allocation in `loadCompilerNamespace` is correct but perhaps less obvious,
+`loadCompilerNamespace` really allocates but perhaps it is less obvious, and
-and the allocation in `asInteger` is surprising.
+the detected allocation in `asInteger` is surprising.
 But it is correct!
-The
-function will allocate when displaying a warning, e.g.  when the conversion
+The function will allocate when displaying a warning, e.g.  when the
-loses accuracy or produces NAs.
+conversion loses accuracy or produces NAs.

 A patch for the R-devel version 67741 with the generated "GC" comments by
 the tool is available in the `examples` directory for convenience.
 To get